unleashit/Universal-React-Redux-Node-Postgres-Portfolio/readme.md

 `npm run stats` analyzes dependencies and runs webpack-bundle-analyzer

 ### Administration and Login
 To access the admin to manage chats or the portfolio, you need to add a user and then elevate its access level.
 To create a user, just go to `/signup` and create it.
-To elevate the user, log into the DB with `npm run docker:attach:db` and change the `accesslevel` field of your new user to 3.
+To elevate the user, log into the DB with `npm run attach:db` and change the `accesslevel` field of your new user to 3.
 Now you can login at `/login` with the user and have administrator access to the control panel.

 `Reminder: this code/theme/site is NOT open source.
 You have DO NOT have permission to use it for any other purpose except for your own personal viewing.
 Please see LICENSE.txt file for further details.`